RadValentin/UoL-BScCS-course-notes/Introduction to Programming I/sumary.md

 `normalize` - makes the vector a *unit vector*, its *length* will be $1$.

-### TODO
-- Tamagotchi eye rotation

 ## Week 18
 ### Learning Objectives

 - Code philosophy: Googling for help
     - separate the generic issue from the unique parts of your implementation
 - Game project part 7: make it awesome
-    - TODO: come back to this after finishing the course
     - sounds: jump, collectible, die, bg music (loop)

 ## Week 19